ufukkulahli/practicing-docker/README.md

 ## Container

-Images are executables which is then called `container`.
+Images are executables which are then called `container`.
 Inside containers, there would be an OS (*nix) and a running app on it.
 Containers can be interactive in many ways like talking through protocols with each other/host, sharing file systems.
 They are basically a computer with the most minimalistic setup.

+---

 ## Commands to build Dockerfile